 It is our goal at the SCMAD to identify areas where arbovirus transmission is present and reduce the risk of disease to the residents of Solano County.
 In the event of a human infection, the occurrence is reported to the SCMAD by the Solano County Public Health Department (SCPHD).
-All information that is supplied the SCMAD is provided in a manner that is compliant with all HIPAA regulations and guidelines.
+All information provided to SCMAD is given in a manner compliant with all HIPAA regulations and guidelines.
 When possible, the SCMAD will collaborate with the SCPHD to determine the likelihood of the disease transmission occurring in Solano County by conducting trapping and habitat surveys.
 For human case responses traps are deployed, sampled and tested for arboviruses.
 Culex spp. are the target vector for West Nile virus cases.
 Malaria response trapping focuses on Anopheles spp. and dengue and/or Zika virus response trapping focuses on invasive Aedes spp.

 Mosquito abatement is conducted in areas where arbovirus activity is confirmed to rapidly reduce the risk of disease transmission to the public.
-Any areas where arbovirus activity occurs is then monitored for 14 to 21 days to ensure a low risk to the public.
-In 2022 there were three confirmed human cases of arbovirus infections (all WNV) within Solano County.
-By comparison, there were two confirmed human case of WNV in 2021, and only one human case of WNV in 2020.
+Any areas where arbovirus activity occurs are then monitored for 14 to 21 days to ensure a low risk to the public.
+In 2023 there were six confirmed human cases of arbovirus infections (all WNV) within Solano County.
+By comparison, there were three confirmed human cases of WNV in 2022, two human cases in 2021, and only one human case of WNV in 2020.